 6) We Think We Will Fail

 It’s not a matter of self-confidence or desire.
-It’s the fear of failure.
-But the truth is it’s just uncomfortable to put yourself out there.
-The good news is that once you do it, you’ll likely love it.
+Rather, it’s the fear of failure.
+Because it’s scary to put yourself out there.
+The good news is once you do it, you’ll likely love it and make it a part of your life mission.
 Every non-profit has its way of helping its volunteers get acclimated.
-They don’t want you to fail either.
+They don’t want you to fail, either.
 Everyone is on your side.

 7) There Are Too Many Good Causes To Choose From